Hakerh400/functional/readme.md

 # How to run

-Navigate to the `example` directory and run the following command:
+Navigate to the `examples` directory and run the following command:

 ```
 node main.js -src <source file name>